-If home workers are provided with suitable workstation equipment and adequate training on the risks and control measures to prevent ill health from DSE use, most should not need a trained assessor to visit their workstation unless they have complex medical needs.
-Completing a selfassessment checklist with guidance that illustrates and allows a comparison to what a good ergonomic posture look, like should be sufficient.
-See example.
-These selfassessments can become more informative and give greater assurance to employers if supplemented by a photographic evidence of the homeworker using their workstation.
+If home workers are provided with suitable workstation equipment and adequate training on the risks and control measures to prevent ill health from DSE use, most should not need a trained assessor to visit their home unless they have complex medical needs.
+Completing a selfassessment checklist in conjunction with guidance that illustrates what a good ergonomic posture looks like should be sufficient.
+See example4.
+These self-assessments can become more informative and give greater assurance to employers if supplemented by photographic evidence of the homeworker using their workstation.